Diana Featherstone – Chairman

 Nicola Savage –Publicity & Website Manager

 Nic’s love of the stage took root at Cambridge University where she appeared in a number of comedy revues.
 Originally hailing from Essex, Nic joined PLOS after moving to South West London in 2003 and her introduction to the Putney Arts Theatre Stage was Dick Whittington in 2004.
 Her first major role was as the doomed Mary Kelly in Jack the Ripper.
 After taking a break to concentrate on her career in corporate communications, Nic made a return to PLOS, and to the stage with The Producers in 2011, followed by Our House in 2012, The Witches of Eastwick in 2013, followed by Sister Act, Betty Blue Eyes, and Puss in Boots.
-Most recently she was involved in our Edinburgh Fringe production, The Poltergeist of Cock Lane.
-Nic is responsible generating publicity , for our members’ newsletter, and for the website.
+Most recently she was involved in our first ever Edinburgh Fringe production, The Poltergeist of Cock Lane.
+Nic is responsible generating publicity, for our members’ newsletter, and for this website.